-Your adopted child may feel the sense of rejection and abandonment at a point in your life when she would learn about her adoption.
-Your child may wonder what made her birth parents put her up for adoption, why they abandoned her, was anything wrong with them, or did they dislike her.
+Your adopted child may feel a sense of rejection, abandonment, and a lack of belongingness at a point in their life when they would learn about their adoption.
+Your child may wonder what made their birth parents put them up in foster care, why they were abandoned, was anything wrong with them, or whether they were disliked.
 The feeling of rejection may creep in negatively in the minds of your child.
-So, make your adopted child feel that she is one of the important elements of your family (2).
+So, make your adopted child feel that they are one of the important elements of your family (2).

 3. Mourn For Their Birth Culture:

-Along with grief, your adopted child may react to the loss of their birth parent with anger, numbness, anxiety, fear, and depression and mourn to learn about her birth culture.
-Mourning for the birth culture is more prominent in trans-racial adoption than normal adoption.
-Your child may make an effort to learn and speak her mother tongue and learn more about her birth culture and linguistic heritage (3).
+Along with grief, your adopted child may react to the loss of their birth family with anger, numbness, anxiety, fear, and depression and mourn to learn about her birth culture.
+Mourning for the birth culture is more prominent in transracial adoption than in normal adoption.
+Your child may make an effort to learn and speak their mother tongue and learn more about the cultural identity they were born with and their linguistic heritage (3).

 Adopted kids are eager to learn more about their biological family, siblings, and relatives.
-Your adopted child may have questions, such as who she is, does she resemble her father or mother, do her siblings resemble her, and who are her grandparents, cousin, aunts, and uncles.
-Your adopted child may wonder which social, cultural, and education class she belongs originally.
-She may bug you with questions regarding what experience she may have while staying with her biological family (4).
-One of the negative effects of adoption on children.
+If it is a closed adoption, your adopted child may have questions about their genetic heritage, such as who they are, do they resemble their father or mother, do their siblings resemble them, and who are their grandparents, cousins, aunts, and uncles.
+Your adopted child may wonder which social, cultural, and educational class they belonged to originally.
+They may bug you with questions regarding what experience they may have while staying with their biological family (3).

 5. Concerns About Medical History: